DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 To teach children aged 11 to 18 in secondary school, you’ll need:

 - a bachelor’s degree (this can be from a university outside the UK)
-- to meet a standard in English and maths equivalent to a grade 4 GCSE (General Certificate of Secondary Education)
+- English and maths qualifications which are the same standard as a grade 4 GCSE (General Certificate of Secondary Education)

-To teach children aged 3 to 11 in primary school, you will also need to meet a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.
+To teach children aged 3 to 11 in primary school, you will also need a physics, chemistry or biology qualification which is the same standard as a grade 4 GCSE.

 A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.

+If you do not have an English language qualification equivalent to grade 4 GCSE, your teacher training provider may ask you to:

+* sit a test in English language set by your teacher training provider
+* show you’ve passed an English language test, for example, the [International English Language Testing System (IELTS)](https://www.ielts.org/), [Test of English as a Foreign Language (TOEFL)](https://www.ets.org/toefl), or [C2 Proficiency, formerly known as Cambridge English: Proficiency (CPE)](https://www.cambridgeenglish.org/exams-and-tests/proficiency/))

-If you do not have qualifications that are equivalent to GCSEs, you may be able to sit a test set by training providers to show your knowledge of English, maths and science.
+If you do not have a maths and science qualifications equivalent to grade 4 GCSE, you may be asked to sit tests in maths and science.

 [Contact us for advice about your qualifications](#get-support-and-advice).

+You will also need to:

+* have the health and physical capacity to train to teach
+* undergo safeguarding and criminal record checks carried out by your training provider or employer

 #### If you do not have a university degree